 1] Live Sports and TV:

 Rated well by users, this app, while typical to sports, has found a user base across all categories of users.
 Streaming news, sports, movies and a lot more, the Live Sports and TV app covers over 800 channels.
 Though all are not HD, the app streams RTSP, RTMP, RTMPE, and HLS live streams.
 Interestingly, the database is crowd-sourced, like SoundCloud.
 Rather, users can become a part of the same community and contribute to channels.
-This app is available at the Microsoft Store here.
+This app is available at the Microsoft Store here on Microsoft Store.

 2] FilmOn Live TV: